Allied Democratic Forces insurgency: 2024

-December
+In October, Operation Shujaa's Major General Richard Otto said that business and schools were resuming along the Kasindi border.

-The night between 21 and 22 December, 18 civilians were killed in the village of Robinet in the Bapere Sector, with ADF rebels looting and burning down homes.
-On 25 December, 3 bodies were found 4 kilometers from Makele, likely killed by the same ADF attackers.
+The night between 21 and 22 December, between six and 18 civilians were killed in the village of Robinet in the Bapere Sector, with ADF rebels looting and burning down homes.
+The following day, six civilians were killed by the same rebels in the neighboring village of Kodjo.
+On 25 December, three bodies were found four kilometers from Makele, likely killed by the same ADF attackers.

 Before the last week of 2024, Ugandan Minister of Security, RTD (Note: Return-to-duty: abbreviated RTD.)
 Major General Jim Muhwezi, assured Ugandan civilians that the government was equipped to deal with any ADF threats.
 More than 50 people were killed between 22 December and 31 December's festivities, particularly in attacks on villages in the Babika and Baredje groups, Bapere sector and in the Manzia and Mwenye groups in the Baswagha chiefdom.
 Bapere civil society President, Samuel Kagheni, reported that ADF rebels burned homes in most attacks, contributing to why many residents were forced to move to Manguredjipa and Nziapanda, where FARDC-UPDF joint forces were present.
-Local sources witnessed ADF fighters splitting into smaller groups to circumvent military positions, come in from the Bandulu region, and return into the Beni territory.
+Local sources witnessed ADF fighters splitting into smaller groups to circumvent military positions, come in from the Bandulu region, and return into the Beni Territory.

+On 29 December, administrator of the Lubero territory, Colonel Alain Kiwewa, denounced the killings in Robinet and Kodjo nearly a week prior.
 Between the night of 29 and 30 December, rebels killed seven people in the town of Matombo.
-The following night, between 30 and 31 December, the same rebels attacked the town of Kekelibo and a different group of ADF rebels, armed with knives and light arms, attacked the village of Kily in the Bulengya group, killing 8 civilians, and the village of Mongoya in the Manzya group, killing 4 civilians, all of whom were women.
-Two ADF rebels were caught by locals who handed them over the Nziapanda's security services.
-On 31 December, Chief of Bapakombe Bakondo village, Mwami Atsu Taibo, reported that ADF rebels attacked the FARDC's Mikua position but were repelled and pursued.
+The following night, between 30 and 31 December, the same rebels attacked the town of Kekelibo and a different group of ADF rebels, armed with knives and light arms, attacked the village of Kily in the Bulengya group, killing eight civilians, and the village of Mongoya in the Manzya group, killing four civilians.
+Two ADF rebels were caught by locals, who handed them over to Nziapanda's security services.
+On 31 December, Chief of Bapakombe Bakondo village, Mwami Atsu Taibo, reported that ADF rebels attacked the FARDC's Mikua position, but were repelled and pursued.

 Retrospectives on 2024

-Operations Shujaa's "relative" success was primarily attributed to the killing of numerous high-profile Commanders.
-However, FARDC-UPDF joint forces' attacks pushed ADF militants into areas without security presence, still causing many killings of civilians.
+Operations Shujaa's relative success was primarily attributed to the killing of numerous high-profile commanders.
+However, FARDC-UPDF joint forces' attacks pushed ADF militants into areas without security presence, causing many civilian deaths.